temporalio/documentation/docs/concepts/what-is-a-claimmapper-plugin.md

 ## Default JWT ClaimMapper

-Temporal offers a default JWT `ClaimMapper` that extracts the information needed to form Temporal `Claims`.
-This plugin requires a public key to validate digital signatures, and expects JWT tokens to be in a certain format.
+Temporal offers a default JSON Web Token (JWT) `ClaimMapper` that extracts the information needed to form Temporal `Claims`.
+This plugin requires a public key to validate digital signatures.

 To get an instance of the default JWT `ClaimMapper`, call `NewDefaultJWTClaimMapper` and provide it with: